denizCvrl/tutorial_website/content/tutorial/06_widgets_part2/index.md

 ![](/img/15_pages.png)

 The PAGES widget gives you a chance to list some entries you have in other folders on the homepage.
-You might already have dedicated pages for those folders but it is nice to feature some of the entries on the homepage. `page_type` determines which folder it needs to look at under `content`.
+You might already have dedicated pages for those folders but it is nice to feature some of the entries on the homepage.

+`page_type` determines which folder it needs to look at under `content`.
 Accordingly, __posts.md__ and __talks.md__  go to the `content/post/` and `content/talk/` folders, respectively.
 Other parameters set the number of pages, filtering criteria, and design.
-For example, you can tag your posts according to their subjects (you will learn how very soon!).
+For example, you can tag your posts according to their subjects.
 If you would like to show the posts about a certain topic you have tagged on your homepage, you can use filtering options.
 Try playing with the design options a bit by changing it from 2 to 1 or 3 and see how it looks :punch:.

 ### projects.md